Skip to main content

 Overview

-This SNMP collector discovers and gathers statistics for network interfaces on SNMP-enabled devices:
+This SNMP collector discovers and monitors SNMP-enabled devices using profiles.

 This collector is supported on all platforms.